github/codeql/javascript/ql/src/change-notes/2022-10-26-nextjs-params.md

 category: minorAnalysis
 ---

-- Added sources for user defined path parameter and query in `Next.js`.
+- Added sources for user defined path and query parameters in `Next.js`.